Taylor Swift wins top prize, announces new album at MTV VMAs

-She spoke about creating her first short film, giving thanks to several including actors Sadie Sink and Dylan O’Brien who starred in the project.
+Swift spoke earlier about creating her first short film, giving thanks to several including actors Sadie Sink and Dylan O’Brien who starred in the project.

 “We put our entire hearts into this,” Swift said.

 Rapper Jack Harlow made his mark throughout the entire show.
-He kicked off his performance inside a mock airplane walking down aisle while performing his hit song “First Class,” which was sampled by Fergie’s “Glamorous.”
+He kicked off the show with a performance inside a mock airplane walking down aisle while performing his hit song “First Class,” which was sampled by Fergie’s “Glamorous.”
 The rapper joined Fergie onstage - who wore a sparkling silver dress with the red words “First Class” - while she sang her 2006 jam.

 “Thank you to Fergie for coming out with me tonight and clearing this song,” said Harlow after “First Class” won the award for song of the summer later in the show.
 “The beauty of this song is that people don’t realize it’s so hip-hop because of the sampling.
 To bring Fergie into the mix in this way means the world to me.
 It’s truly full circle.
 ‘Glamorous’ was one of the most important songs of my childhood.”

 During the show, Depp made a surprise appearance as the Moon Man nearly three months after the verdict in his defamation trial with his former wife Amber Heard.
-The 59-year-old actor floated from the ceiling while wearing the iconic astronaut outfit with his face digitally inserted into custom’s helmet.
+The 59-year-old actor appeared to float from the ceiling while wearing the iconic astronaut outfit with his face digitally inserted into custom’s helmet.

 “And you know what?
 I needed the work,” Depp told the audience at the Prudential Center in Newark, New Jersey.

 Lizzo had Taylor Swift dancing out of her seat while she performed her new single “2 Be Loved (Am I Ready).”
-She won an award for video for good for “About Damn Time.”
+Lizzo won an award for video for good for “About Damn Time.”

-Harlow’s name was called to come right back onstage to collect the show’s first award for his guest appearance on Lil Nas X’s song “Industry Baby,” which won for best collaboration.
-Both Harlow and Lil Nas X are tied for leading nominees with seven apiece.
+Harlow’s name was called to come right back onstage to collect the show’s first award for his guest appearance on Lil Nas X’s song “Industry Baby,” which won for best collaboration, art direction and visual effects.
+Harlow, Lil Nas X and Kendrick Lamar each entered the awards tied for leading nominees with seven apiece.

 Harlow, in addition to performing and winning awards, joined LL Cool J and Nicki Minaj as the show’s hosts.